 Påmelding er ikke nødvendig.

-Title: " Energy Informatics: Bringing Bits to Energy "
+Title: " Energy Informatics: Enabling Sustainable Energy Use "

 Lecturer: Professor Frank Eliassen, Department of Informatics, University of Oslo